lumiotools/promenade-industry-research/SpaceTech Industry_presentation.md

 ---

-### Industry Market Size & Structure
+# Industry Market Size & Structure

-**Employment**: The SpaceTech industry employs over 3.5 million workers, with an impressive addition of 184,000 new employees in the past year.
+**Employment**: Over 3.5 million workers, with 184,000 new employees added in the past year

-**Companies**: There are more than 35,000 distinct companies operating within the sector, driving innovation and competition.
+**Companies**: More than 35,000 companies listed in the industry

-**Patents and Grants**: The industry boasts over 60,000 patents and more than 10,000 grants, indicating robust research and development activity.
+**Patents and Grants**: Over 60,000 patents and more than 10,000 grants

-**Investment**: On average, the SpaceTech industry sees investment values of around USD 61.5 million per funding round, drawing substantial financial interest.
+**Investment**: Average investment value of USD 61.5 million per funding round

-**Key Components of SpaceTech**
+### Key Components of SpaceTech

-The SpaceTech industry is primarily bifurcated into two sectors: upstream and downstream.
-The upstream sector encompasses activities associated with launching objects into space, such as the manufacturing of spacecraft and satellites and ground station operations.
-Alternatively, the downstream sector focuses on leveraging space technologies, including satellite-based solutions, Earth observation, and communication systems.
-These combined sectors create a vibrant ecosystem that propels innovation and value creation in the SpaceTech realm.
+The SpaceTech industry is divided into two primary sectors: upstream and downstream.
+The upstream sector focuses on activities related to getting objects into space, such as the development and manufacturing of spacecraft, satellites, and launch vehicles, as well as space exploration and ground station operations.
+In contrast, the downstream sector deals with the utilization of space technologies, including satellite-based applications, Earth observation services, communication systems, and data-driven services derived from these technologies.
+Together, these sectors form a comprehensive ecosystem driving innovation and value creation in SpaceTech.

 ---